 |Title:||Joel E. Smilow '54 Head Coach of Football|

-His 2013 Yale team, which won three more games than his first season, made national news by beating a ranked Cal Poly team on the road in October.
+His 2013 Yale team made national news by beating a ranked Cal Poly team on the road in October.
 His Bulldogs also produced numerous league and national honors.

 Reno, the Harvard special teams coordinator and defensive secondary coach from 2009 to 2011, helped engineer an undefeated 2011 Ivy League Championship team, which earned a No. 14 Football Championship Subdivision National Ranking.
 Three of his Crimson special teams units were ranked statistically among the nation's top 20 in 2011.

 The 40-year-old Oxford, Mass., native and a 1997 Worcester State College graduate, helped develop 10 All-Ivy players and an All-American over the last two seasons in Boston.
 His defensive backs enabled the Crimson to lead the league in scoring defense while earning impressive national rankings in numerous categories.

 Reno, who spent six years in New Haven and rose to assistant head coach under Jack Siedlecki, helped the Bulldogs win a 2006 Ivy title.
 He was Yale's wide receivers coach in 2003 and the defensive secondary leader from 2004 to 2008.
 His 2003 receivers played an integral role in the Blue's No. 2 national ranking in total offense.
 When he took over the Eli defensive backs, they helped the defense rise to new heights.
 The 2007 and 2008 Bulldogs were No. 1 in FCS scoring defense, while 14 of his players earned all-league honors during his Yale tenure.